MoeySeanJean/techjam2026/docs/TECH_REPORT.md

 recorded in every sweep artifact so two runs can be checked for comparability before they are put side by side.

-The general lesson is the one this project keeps relearning: **a speedup is a property of a measurement setup, not of a kernel.** Interleaved A/B ordering protects against drift *within* a run; nothing protects against comparing two runs from different machines except recording which machine each came from.
+**A speedup is a property of a measurement setup, not of a kernel.**

-### A measurement caveat we want stated plainly
+Interleaved A/B ordering protects against drift *within* a run; only recording which machine each run came from protects against comparing across them.

-Both nodes hold stable clocks under sustained load, which is the property that makes their timings comparable across runs.
-We do not report any figure measured on hardware that throttles: a power- or thermally limited GPU can settle far below its rated clock, and we have watched the same shape measure 16.9x, 36.5x and 45.6x across three runs on such a machine.
-Those numbers are not wrong so much as meaningless, and none of them appear here.
+Both nodes hold stable clocks under sustained load.
+We report no figure measured on hardware that throttles — we have watched the same shape measure 16.9x, 36.5x and 45.6x across three runs on such a machine.

 ---